Sanix-Darker/sanixdk.xyz/content/index.md

 # HI, AM SANIX.

-Am a Backend engineer, an electronic geek and an Otaku Guru.
+Am a Backend Engineer, an electronic geek and an Otaku Guru.

+Most of the time, just trying to solve interesting problems, with my small brain.
-I like everything related to tech in general and also hacking stuffs, writing about my discoveries in general and play with everything i have in mind.
+I like everything related to tech & hacking/making in general, software and hardware, writing about my discoveries in general and play with everything i have in mind.

 ---